Understanding React Hooks: JavaScript Fundamentals

 Let's take a quick example of what would be a memoized function:

-In React, this concept is used to cache function references (useCallback
+In React, this concept is used to cache function references (useCallback) or

 A new function is created on each render, assigned to the focusElement